golddragon007/cloud9/README.md

 cd cloud9
 ```

-There are four different ways to initialize your machine.
-Now I am going to explain which choice might be more convenient to you:

 In case you are member of the core team interested in setting up a MINIMAL configuration WITHOUT Apache, PHP or MySQL
 then you have this option which will install ONLY Docker, Drone and Git:
 ```